virtual-labs/exp-linear-map-equation-dei/experiment/theory.md

 linear map equation T(X)=b, where b=(1, 1, 0).
 Then
 we get (x+y, x-y, 0)=(1, 1, 0).
 This implies that
 x+y=1and x-y=1.
 Thus x=1 and y=0.
 Clearly T(1, 0)=(1, 1, 0) which means that
-solution of linear map equation exist.
+solution of linear map equation exists.
 That is, linear map equation is consistent.<br>
 (ii) Let T:R<sup>2</sup> →R<sup>3</sup> be the linear transformation defined by T(x, y)=(x+y, 2y, 2x), where x, y&isin;R. Consider the